lstegner/lstegner.github.io/index.md

 ## About Me
-I am a PhD Candidate at the University of Wisconsin–Madison in the <a href="https://peopleandrobots.wisc.edu/" target="_blank">People and Robots Laboratory</a> researching Human-Robot Interaction with a focus on healthcare contexts.
-My research goal is to design, build, and evaluate intelligent systems that can support complex tasks in everyday environments.
-I take an interdisciplinary approach to my work, utilizing qualitative, quantitative, and technical approaches from across computer science, engineering, social science, nursing, and design disciplines.
-I publish my work at HRI and HCI (CHI, DIS) venues.
+I am a Cisco Distinguished Graduate Fellow and 6th year PhD Candidate in the University of Wisconsin–Madison in the <a href="https://peopleandrobots.wisc.edu/" target="_blank">People and Robots Laboratory</a>.
+My research is at the intersection of Human-Computer Interaction (HCI), Human-Robot Interaction (HRI), Healthcare.
+Motivated by global challenges posed by increasing caregiver shortages, I seek to design, build, and evaluate intelligent systems (e.g., robots) that support complex tasks in healthcare environments.
+My dissertation investigates the specific use case of integrating care robots into assisted living facilities.
+My work makes scientific contributions of new methods, tools, systems, and knowledge, and I also engage the local community to bring robots into the real world.

+My research is published in top-tier international conferences for HCI and robotics (\eg{} CHI, HRI, DIS).
+My work and impact are also recognized through awards such as an NSF Graduate Research Fellowship and have been showcased at premiere forums such as the Heidelberg Laureate Forum.

 Before grad school, I earned my Bachelor of Science in Electrical Engineering from the University of Cincinnati in 2019.
 Part of our degree program included five co-operative education experiences, exposing me to a variety of industry and research positions.